 The autumnal ingredient was causing me more deliberation.
 Squash of some sort?
 Something spicy and warming??
 And then I remembered that I had a few sweet potatoes lying around that needed using up and an idea was born – spicy, autumnal sweet potato muffins!

-- 1 1/2 cups peeled finely shredded sweet potato
+1.5 cups peeled and finely shredded raw sweet potato

 In a large mixing bowl with hand-held electric mixer on medium speed, beat butter and sugar until light and fluffy.
 Beat in egg and vanilla until well blended.

 In a separate bowl, combine flour, baking powder, cinnamon, nutmeg, and salt.

 Stir into the butter mixture alternately with milk, mixing just until dry ingredients are moistened.
 Stir in sweet potato and chopped nuts.